Fusion/NativeTools/readme.md

 ## Usage

 ### Linking

 This code can be incorporated directly in your own software or may be kept independent and you may invoke it through the shell.
 Note that this code does not have to be run by a root user, as this will depend on your needs.

 ### Syntax

 When you build a binary, if can be invoked one of two ways:

 #### The argument way

 Assuming that you are preserving the package's default name of `nativetools`:

     nativetools <action name> <action parameters>

 For instance:

     nativetools df /data/data

 which will return disk usage information for that partition.

 #### The alias way

 Like other packages, such as BusyBox, you can create aliases to the main binary and it will detect which command you are trying to execute based on that alias' name.

 For instance:

     ln -s nativetools df
     ./df /data/data

 which will behave the same way as the previous example.

 #### Output

 Currently, the output produced by this code is very simplistic: our goal is to provide output that can be easily parsed by another process of piece of code.

-Way may, in the future, provide a more "shell-like" output, should the need arise.
+We may, in the future, provide a more "shell-like" output, should the need arise.

 All output typically looks like this:

     < letter >,< value#1 >,< value#2 >,…,< value#n >

 `< letter >` is a convenient way to confirm that the output matches the command you issued.
 For instance, `df /data/data` will return:

     D,152576,144420,8156,4096

 The first letter will confirm that this is the output for 'df', the first number will be the partition's total size, the second one will be space used, the third one will be space available and the last one will be that partition's block size.

 ### Building

 If you are not building for Android, you are welcome to use your own toolchain.

 If you are building for Android, several toolchains are available.

 #### Using the ndk

 You need to install the ndk first and set your path correctly.

 When this is done, you can build the source tree using:

     ./ndk-comp++ nativetools.cpp < applet#1 > … < applet#n > -o nativetools

 #### Using a ROM toolchain

 For instance, to build using the CyanogenMod7 toolchain:

     cd < toolchain path >/android/system
     mkdir external/nativetools

 Drop your files in this new directory,

 Edit `build/core/main.mk`.
 This line:

         external/zlib \

 becomes:

         external/nativetools \
         external/zlib \

 (You may need to modify the file in multiple places)

 Don't forget that Cyanogen lets you build a single directory:

     mmm external/nativetools

 ### Currently available

 These commands are currently implemented:

 * df < partition > *partition usage*